Fleny113/Hexus/README.md

 - unixSocket: changes where the socket is located, the CLI will read this file to connect to the daemon, defaults to `$XDG_STATE_HOME/daemon.sock` (or `$XDG_STATE_HOME/daemon.dev.sock` in development)
 - httpPort: (optional) The http port to listen as an addition to the required socket, useful for interfacing with software that cant use the socket
 - cpuRefreshIntervalSeconds: Hexus will refresh the CPU usage of application every tot based on this setting.
-The lower the value, the more CPU will be consumed.
+The more often this is the more precise will be the CPU consumption but will use more system resources.
-  Under windows you might see a `WmiPrvSE.exe` process actually using the CPU, the reason relies in how Hexus fetches the child processes under windows, that is using WMI.
 - applications: a list of all the application and their configs.
   - name: required, the name of the application
   - executable: required, the file to execute when spawning the child